tahmidisl/wm-sales-analysis/README.md

 ```

 ### Which day of the week do Walmart stores have the highest foot traffic?
-This allows for the optimization of staff levels, restocking, and promotion incentives to correspond with peak shopping days.
+This would allow me to see staff levels can be best optimized, as well as how we can plan for restocking and promotion incentives to correspond with peak shopping days.
 ```sq
 SELECT branch, day_name, transaction_count
 FROM (